 Community Education

-Creating a safer community through prevention education.
+Creating safer communities through prevention education.

 WAVI offers a variety of community education trainings.
 All WAVI trainings are available for middle school, high school, adults, and professionals, and are tailored to specific needs and demographics.